 Our multidisciplinary clinical team is composed of child and adolescent psychiatrists, clinical psychologists, clinical social workers, nurses, recreational therapists, clinical educators, and mental health specialists.

 Staff have extensive experience in the treatment of adolescents with complex psychiatric illnesses including substance use disorders.
 They are trained and experienced in a wide array of treatments, including cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing, contingency management, and medication evaluation and management.

 Staff members have experience working with patients from diverse cultural and socioeconomic backgrounds.

-The Adolescent Acute Residential Treatment Program is part of the Simches Division of Child and Adolescent Psychiatry led by Joseph Gold, MD.
+The Adolescent Acute Residential Treatment Program is part of the Simches Center of Excellence in Child and Adolescent Psychiatry led by Joseph Gold, MD.

 Alongside 24-hour care from our expert clinicians and support staff, the Adolescent Acute Residential Treatment (ART) Program offers a setting that helps our young patients focus on their recovery.